Ideas, insights and inspirations.

 • Measure: Measure the number of shares and likes.
 Measure the traffic on the blog post.
 Monitor Google rankings for their keyword or phrase.

-Create porous walls between the the institution and community partners.
-Get connected with the vitality of external communities including corporations, non-profits and civic organizations.
-Create centers of excellence that fuse corporate and academic interests.
+Top universities create porous walls between the institution and community partners.
+They are connected with the vitality of external communities including corporations, non-profits and civic organizations.
+They are creating new centers of excellence that fuse community and academic interests.

-The strongest brands reserve a portion of the marketing and PR budget for image advertising and public radio sponsorships designed to shape the image of a distinctive, positive and memorable brand.
+The strongest higher education brands reserve a portion of the marketing and PR budget for image advertising and highly selective sponsorships designed to shape the image of a distinctive, positive and memorable brand.

-As more colleges face demographic, endowment and government funding challenges, their pursuit of market-like activities is only expected to increase.
-Colleges must begin investing now — in protecting their intellectual property, marketing their thought leadership and building their brands.
+As more universities face demographic, endowment and government funding challenges, their pursuit of market-like activities will expand.
+The smartest ones are investing in protecting their intellectual property, marketing their unique thought leadership, building their brands and dominating Google and social media.

 If you are seeking higher education marketing agencies to fortify the reputation of your college or university, view our higher education marketing capabilities and consider partnering with us.